ueapy/pythoncourse2023-website/src/index.md

 ## Support after the course?

 ### Cefas
-The PyFAS group meets occasionally, to present work, discuss python problems and provide general support.
+The PyFAS group meets regularly, to present work, discuss python problems and provide general support.

-Contact Harry Lloyd to join the group and receive future invites.
+Contact Claire Beraud to join the group and receive future invites.

+The Turn up & Code code group meets regularly to support personal development in programming in any language.

+Contact Lianne Harrison if you ar enot receiving calendar invites.

 ### UEA
 The UEA Python group meets occasionally.
 Check the archives of previous sessions here: [https://ueapy.github.io](https://ueapy.github.io/).
 Or join our [Slack workspace](https://uea-python.slack.com/) to ask questions and take part in weekly coding drop ins.